GaloisInc/mctrace/docs/README-release.md

 -   The `--output` option specifies the name for the instrumented binary
 -   The `--library` option specifies the path to the library of support functions
--   The `--persistence-file` option tells `mctrace` where the instrumented binary should save its collected telemetry when it runs.
-Note that this is specific to the current X86 implementation and will not be required in general when running on embedded platforms.
 -   The `--var-mapping` option tells `mctrace` where to record metadata that allows it to later interpret the collected telemetry